k9chen/k9chen.github.io/_pages/teaching.md

 nav: true
 nav_order: 4
 ---
-Below are the courses for which I have served as an Undergraduate TA:
+Below are the courses for which I have served as an undergraduate TA.

 <div class="publications">